ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/04-Periodic_Boundary.md

 > ## Periodic box
 >
-> Which of the statements is incorrect?
+> Which of the statements is correct?
-> 1. The smallest dimension of a periodic box must be at least as large as the cut-off radius
+> 1. Ions and water can’t interact with their own periodic images
-> 2. The minimum box size should extend at least 10 nm from the solute
+> 2. Any box shape works equally well for all systems
 > 3. The smallest dimension of a periodic box must be at least as large as the double cut-off radius
-> 4. There is an equivalent triclinic unit cell for any repeating shape that occupies all of space
+> 4. PBCs eliminate all finite-size effects in simulations
 >
 > > ## Solution
 > >